-Eleven hearing aids were loaned to six eligible children.
-Three additional hearing aids that had been loaned in 2019 were used by two children during 2020.
+Nine hearing aids were loaned to five eligible children.
+Seven additional hearing aids that had been loaned in 2020 were used by five children during 2021.
+Three additional hearing aids that had been loaned in 2019 continued to be used by two children during 2021.